fandulu/ASAD/README.md

         }
 ```

 To do the evaluation, the output should have the same format as the above example.
+Make your result as action_pred_val.pickle and put it under A-AVA folder.

 ## Quantitative evaluation